Hulk Hogan: New Japan Pro-Wrestling (1980–1985)

 In 1980, Hulk Hogan began wrestling for New Japan Pro-Wrestling (NJPW), where he was nicknamed "Ichiban" (一番). by Japanese fans.
 He made his debut on May 13, 1980, while still under contract with the WWF, and continued to tour Japan occasionally over the next few years.
-During his time in NJPW, Hogan used a more technical wrestling style than the power-based approach he used in the U.S. He also used the Axe Bomber, a crooked arm lariat, as his finisher in Japan instead of the running leg drop.
+During his time in NJPW, Hogan used a more technical wrestling style than the power-based approach he used in the United States.
+He also used the Axe Bomber, a crooked arm lariat, as his finisher in Japan instead of the running leg drop.

 While still appearing for the WWF, including wrestling Pedro Morales for the Intercontinental Championship on March 26, 1981, Hogan achieved major success in Japan.
 On June 2, 1983, he won the inaugural International Wrestling Grand Prix (IWGP) tournament by defeating Antonio Inoki by knockout, becoming the first holder of the original version of the IWGP Heavyweight Championship.
 Hogan also teamed with Inoki to win the MSG Tag League tournament in both 1982 and 1983.

 In 1984, Hogan returned to NJPW to defend the IWGP title against Inoki, who had earned a title shot by winning that year's IWGP League.
 Hogan lost the match and therefore the title by countout after interference from Riki Choshu.
 During this period, Hogan also defended his WWF World Heavyweight Championship in Japan against opponents like Seiji Sakaguchi and Tatsumi Fujinami.
 His final match of that tour was on June 13, 1984, where he again lost to Inoki by countout in an IWGP title match.
 Hogan was the only IWGP champion to defend the title without winning the qualifying tournament.